Finnish Civil War prison camps: Awareness

-Amnesties
+Closures

+Conditions at the camps were becoming increasingly common knowledge and difficult to justify as time passed after the end of the Civil War.
+The Finnish government, who were struggling to process the large number of cases against prisoners, were under pressure to resolve the issue as quickly as possible.

-The camp conditions finally got better in mid-September, as the management was transferred from the White Army to the State Correctional Office.
+In September, management of the camps was transferred from the White Army to the government State Correctional Office.
 At the same time, nearly 40,000 prisoners were released on parole, and in October, 10,000 more were pardoned.
-During late 1918, five camps were closed, and the rest worked as labor camps until 1921.
+In late 1918, five camps were closed.
 At the end of 1919, the number of prisoners was 4,000, and 3,000 were pardoned in January 1920.
-As the labor camps were closed in 1921, the last 100 prisoners were transferred to Tammisaari camp.
-The last 50 Reds were released in 1927, and Tammisaari was turned into a penitentiary for political prisoners.
-It was finally closed in 1940.
+The remaining Civil War camps functioned as labor camps until they were officially closed in 1921.
+The last 100 Red prisoners were transferred to Tammisaari camp, with the last 50 Reds being released in 1927.
+Tammisaari was turned into a penitentiary for political prisoners until it was finally closed in 1940.
 In 1973, the Finnish government paid reparations to 11,600 persons imprisoned in the camps after the civil war.

 List of the main camps

 The number of prisoners is based on the book ″Vankileirit Suomessa 1918″ (1971) by the historian Jaakko Paavolainen.
 Casualties are based on the War Victims of Finland 1914–1922 Internet Database unless otherwise cited.